swiftlang/swift-org-website/_posts/2022-04-19-sswg-update.md

 Fully migrating to the new concurrency model is a long process.
 Many libraries and APIs will need to adopt async/await as well as `Sendable` checking as we progress toward Swift 6.

-The SSWG [published the concurrency adoption guidelines](https://github.com/swift-server/guides/blob/main/docs/concurrency-adoption-guidelines.md) for library and application developers and we've seen a lot of great examples of code simplification as developers migrate to the new concurrency model.
+The SSWG [published the concurrency adoption guidelines](https://github.com/swift-server/guides/blob/main/docs/concurrency-adoption-guidelines.md) for library and application developers and there a lot of great examples of code simplification as developers migrate to the new concurrency model.

 Significant progress has been made in the Swift on the server ecosystem in adopting async/await.
 Frameworks like Vapor, Smoke and Hummingbird have added async/await APIs.
 Many other packages and libraries such as the MongoDB driver and AsyncHTTPClient have also added new async/await APIs.

-We expect concurrency to be a strong theme for 2022 as `Sendable` checking is adopted and existing libraries start to migrate to use new features like `AsyncSequence`.
+The SSWG expect concurrency to be a strong theme for 2022 as `Sendable` checking is adopted and existing libraries start to migrate to use new features like `AsyncSequence`.
 There are some low-level packages that still need to adopt new APIs, notably SwiftLog and SwiftDistributedTracing, but these should be completed soon.
-We believe that the majority of libraries and frameworks should in time become async/await only and not use or expose `EventLoopFuture`s to users.
+The SSWG believe that the majority of libraries and frameworks should in time become async/await only and not use or expose `EventLoopFuture`s to users.

 ### Tooling